Has Someone You Love Been Injured Due To Medical Malpractice In New York City? Call (212) 804-7375

-If you have reason to believe that you were the victim of medical malpractice, contact us at The Law Office of Richard M. Kenny for a free initial consultation.
-Our New York City personal injury lawyers can discuss the situation with you and determine whether or not you have a case.
-A medical malpractice attorney from our team can meet with you at the hospital or in your home, and we are ready to take immediate action on your claim for compensation, whether you are suffering from over testing, operating error, or something else.
+If you, or a loved one, have suffered a serious personal injury as the result of a New York medical professional’s error, we invite you to schedule a free consultation with an experienced medical malpractice attorney at The Law Office of Richard M. Kenny.
+During your free initial consultation, a top medical malpractice lawyer at our firm will discuss your situation, determine whether or not you may have grounds for a medical malpractice claim and provide your legal options for compensation.
+Our lawyers can meet with you at the hospital or in your home, and are ready to take immediate action on your claim for compensation, whether you are suffering from over testing, operating error, or an error due to negligence of a medical professional.

 In order to recover damages, it is necessary to prove that your claim meets all requirements for malpractice.
 Parameters for the claim include: